 Excess skin and fat at the upper or lower eyelids can cause eyes to have a tired or aged appearance.
 Cosmetic eyelid surgery, known as a Blepharoplasty, entails the removal of excess tissue around the eye to restore a youthful, energetic look to the eyes and face.
 Incisions are positioned so that resulting scars are hidden at existing creases.
-Other procedures designed to rejuvenate the eyes include laser resurfacing, botox injections, and filler injections.
+Other procedures designed to rejuvenate the eyes include laser resurfacing, paralytic treatments, and filler injections.
 Dr. Steven Shoen often performs a Blepharoplasty Procedure in his office operating room under local anesthesia.
 If needed the surgery can be carried out at a surgery center under sedation or general anesthesia.

 Which patients are candidates for Cosmetic Eyelid Surgery?